mr-adult/tree-iterators-rs/README.md

 This crate uses no unsafe code!

-The largest benefit of using this library other than the amount of complexity it can effectively abstract away is that the various tree iterators are interchangeable in the for/while loop syntax.
+The largest benefit of using this library is that the various tree iterators are interchangeable in the for and while loop syntax.
 This means you can write your code to use a breadth-first-search today and trivially swap it out for a depth-first pre or postorder search tomorrow without significantly changing the structure of your code.
 Syntactically, this library is also able to hide a lot of complexity and provide a friendly interface.

 The other benefit of this library is its tight integration with the rest of Rust's iterators.
 Because each API returns an iterator, you can proceed to use the iterator APIs like filter, map, and reduce on your trees which can very powerfully simplify code.

 ## Getting Started

-The easiest way to get started is to simply add this crate as a dependency and add a using statement to pull in its prelude (tree_iterators_rs::prelude::*).
+The easiest way to get started is to simply add this crate as a dependency and add a using statement to pull in its prelude (`use tree_iterators_rs::prelude::*;`).
 You can then create your data structure using the BinaryTreeNode or TreeNode structs provided and build on top of it.
 These structs provide default implementations of all functionality in this crate.
 The methods that come attached to these structs include the following (all of which have open source code that can be found in [this file](https://github.com/mr-adult/tree-iterators-rs/blob/main/src/prelude.rs)):
 - Owned Iterator APIs - these take ownership of the TreeNode similarly to an into_iter() call.
 	- [bfs()](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/trait.OwnedTreeNode.html#method.bfs)
 	- [dfs_preorder()](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/trait.OwnedTreeNode.html#method.dfs_preorder)